 This means the Customer won’t necessarily have to opt-in for the BOGO Coffee deal if they really just want 1 lb of coffee.
 Also, the maximum number they can get is one on the BOGO offer.

-Note: Minimums and Maximums are NOT enforced on Square at this time.
+NOTE: Minimums and Maximums are NOT enforced on Square at this time.
 For these circumstances, we would recommend noting the Max/Min quantities on the Modifier Group name for clarity to the staff.

-Apply modifiers to products
+Apply to products

-This page allows you to identify which products your modifier group applies to.
+This page allows you to identify which products your Modifier group applies to.
 Use the Search bar and Filter to isolate the correct products quickly.

-Finally, select the integrations or merchant accounts where this modifier group should be made available.
+Finally, select the integrations or merchant accounts where this Modifier group should be made available.

-At this time, Clover and Square are available for modifier support.
+At this time, Clover and Square are available for Modifier support.

 Still have questions?
 We are here to help!